splunk/observability-workshop/content/en/tko/session-5/docs/check-new-navigator.md

 ## 4. Pivot Sidebar

-Later in the workshop, you will deploy an Apache server into your cluster which= will cause a pivot bar to appear.
+Later in the workshop, you will deploy an Apache server into your cluster which will cause a pivot bar to appear.
 As soon as any metric that is displayed in a Navigator is flowing into your observability org, the system will add that service to the pivot bar.

 The pivot bar will expand and a link to the discovered service will be added as seen in the image below: